Wednesday, 13 November 2024

 The government are happy to ban brumbies and to kill all the brumbies, and I know that they are supporting this motion as a way of controlling the deer species as well.
 I cannot understand the Greens not supporting this motion, because the Greens always say that they support the environment.
 In not supporting this motion, they are supporting non-native animals doing environmental damage in our state.
 With the Greens not supporting this motion, it shows just how shallow is the Premier’s promise that even if she locks up public land as national parks, she will allow seasonal hunting to continue, because what we will see is the government doing a deal with Greens, when they need their vote for something, to ban that seasonal hunting in those national parks.

+As I said, deer are hard-hoofed animals.
+They do environmental damage.
+They do a lot of environmental damage in our waterways because their hard hoofs do enormous damage as they are going down to water.
+But they also wallow near the waterways.
 They wallow to cool themselves down or to control parasites.
-But some of the wallows that are created by deer can be 2 to 3 metres wide and a metre deep.
+But some of the wallows that are created by deer can be 2 to 3Â metres wide and a metre deep.
 That does enormous environmental damage on the edge of waterways.
 They also do enormous environmental damage to trees by rubbing their antlers up and down the trees, an activity that they undertake called rutting.

-So these animals, which are now in enormous numbers, need to be controlled.
+These animals, which are now in enormous numbers, need to be controlled.
 What better way to allow them to be controlled than to allow recreational hunters to hunt these animals for food?
 They do not leave them lying around in the forest, as the Animal Justice Party and the Greens would have you imagine; they actually hunt these animals and take them home for food.
 Venison is well sought after.
 My own mother used to love to get some venison from some of my brother’s friends who were shooters, and she loved having that venison in her freezer to use whenever she wanted it.
 There are many, many people who do use the meat from these animals.
 They do not just leave them to rot in the forest, unlike the government’s shooting of brumbies, where those animals are being left to rot in our forests.
 It is terribly distressing for bushwalkers to come across horses that have been shot and left to rot in the forest.
 The Greens and the Animal Justice Party are quite happy to support that activity, but they are not happy for recreational shooters to responsibly go out and shoot these animals.

 This would be a seasonal thing in the parks.
 It is not locking people out of the national parks at all.
 In fact it is opening the national parks up to more people by allowing the Greens and their bushwalking friends to have access to the parks at certain times and, for a very short period of time during a seasonal shoot, the shooters to have access to that park.
 But it would not be all parks, and it would not be all parks at all times.